 Montessori by Mom (started in 2014 and offers monthly boxes of Montessori materials and activities by subscription) Get $10 off a new subscription with the code AFFDECH.
 Montessori By Mom also has a store with individual toolboxes, activity sets, and single items.

-The Montessori Company (Get 15% off with code LIVINGMONTESSORINOW; Get 20% off until end of August with code SUMMER2016.)
+The Montessori Company (Get 15% off with code LIVINGMONTESSORINOW)

-Callie’s Corner – sister site to Montessori n’ Such (A number of Callie’s Corner materials are available through Amazon.)
+Callie’s Corner – sister site to Montessori n’ Such (Some Callie’s Corner items are available on Amazon.)

 Polliwog (sandpaper letters and numerals)